-The Town of James Island levies a 20 mil property tax.
+The Town of James Island levies a 17.9 mil property tax.
 The Town provides a 100% Local Option Sales Tax (LOST) credit against its property tax so that the Town's millage imposes no added burden on Town property taxpayers.
 Municipalities with no property tax millage may be subject to legal challenge regarding the receipt of monthly distributions by the South Carolina Treasurer from the LOST Property Tax Credit Fund.
 By levying a millage and providing a LOST credit, the Town is protected from legal challenge by remaining in full compliance with the South Carolina Code.

 In 2019, the Town and JIPSD signed an historic cost sharing agreement.
 The Town is helping the JIPSD pay for fire protection and solid waste collection for our residents.
 In exchange, the JIPSD has agreed to allow the Town to provide an additional credit against the JIPSD property tax.
 The credit appeared on the 2019, 2020 and 2021 property tax bills.